City Hall, Room 315

 OUR MISSION: To empower consumers with knowledge for them to make informed decisions, and to advocte for those who need assistance in resolving a consumer complaint.

 WHAT'S NEW?
 In September 2020, we launched our very own podcast, The Consumer Toolbox available to you on multiple platforms.
 We invite you to listen and subscribe!

-Since 2000 MOCI has handled tens of thousands of complaints, recovered over $12 million dollars for consumers in the form of a refund or credit, and held hundreds of community outreach events.
+Since 2000 MOCI has handled tens of thousands of complaints, advocated for consumers, and successfully recovered over $14 million dollars for them in the form of a refund or credit.
+It has held hundreds of community outreach events throughout its serving community.